sagemath/sagewiki_to_gh-2022-10-10/pics.md

 --------------------------------------------

 #Mandelbrot set: the final plot is a subset of the complex plane;
-#the color at point c is porportional to the number of iterations that
+#the color at point c is proportional to the number of iterations that
 #the discrete dynamical system z->z^2+c takes to leave a circle around
 #the origin when z0=0